 Yes, you really can make the Chaga iced tea!
 For this, read the previous methods, and then just let it cool.
 You should leave the sweeteners out until it is ready to drink though.
 When you’re done making hot tea, then

 - Let it cool down for 30 minutes

 - As the temperature is lower, put it into the fridge

 - Wait 1-2 hours, add ice-cubes, lemon and straws

 By doing that, you’ll get a refreshing Chaga ice tea with healthy benefits.
 It’s good to drink it on hot summer days.
 It may take more time but it’s worth it on a hot summer day.

 - Excellent for hot days

-- Its good to surprise your friends with a new taste
+- Good to surprise your friends with a new taste

 - Takes more time before you can drink it